mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 ### Generating self-signed certs for prod, using AWS Secrets Manager for storage

+**This is our recommended default way to use this script for a production use case.**

-Optionally, you can store the cert in AWS Secrets Manager.
+You can store the cert in AWS Secrets Manager.
 Add `--store-in-sm`, `--secret-name`, and specify the corresponding region with `--aws-region`.
 You can also provide `--kms-key-id`, but if you don't provide a key, AWS Secrets Manager will use your default CMK.
 Use `--kms-key-id` to leverage more granular control over access and permissions.